Vincent Collet

-Vincent Florent Antoine Collet (born 6 June 1963) is a French former professional basketball player and a current professional basketball coach.
+Vincent Florent Antoine Collet (born 6 June 1963) is a French professional basketball coach and former player who currently serves as the assistant coach for ASVEL of the French LNB Élite and the EuroLeague.
 He was the head coach of France national team from 2009 to 2024, winning a total of 13 medals under his tenure.
 Collet won two Olympics silver medals, two bronze medals at the World Cup, as well as gold at EuroBasket 2013.

 Club playing career

 Collet began his senior men's club career in the 1980–81 season, playing in the French 3rd-tier level league, the amateur level NM1, with AL Montivilliers.
 He then began his professional career, in the 1981–82 season, with Le Mans.
 With Le Mans, he won the French top-tier level LNB Pro A league championship, in 1982.

 In total, he played 13 seasons in France's top-tier level LNB Pro A league, playing with Le Mans, Caen, and ASVEL.
 He then spent the last 4 seasons of his pro career, playing in France's 2nd-tier level league, the LNB Pro B, with Le Havre.